camunda-community-hub/camunda-google-ws-java/README.md

 GmailUtils.sendEmail(mail);
 ```

-The MailBuilderUtils.buildMailBody is using Thymeleaf.
+The MailBuilderUtils.buildMailBody is using (thymeleaf-feel)[https://github.com/camunda-community-hub/thymeleaf-feel].
 It expects to find a mailTemplate-en.html file resources/templates.

 ```html
 <!DOCTYPE html>